Reeves-Reed Arboretum exhibit to open Saturday, June 4

 The Shoaling is the culmination of William Durkin’s lifelong love of the water and its inhabitants.
-An assembly of dynamic, glimmering sculptures compels us to take a closer look at the beauty of our oceans, rivers, and lakes—and the great perils they are facing.
+An assembly of nearly 40 dynamic, glimmering sculptures compels us to take a closer look at the beauty of our oceans, rivers, and lakes—and the great perils they are facing.

 My vision comes from the visual language of fish and their beautiful spectrum of colors that is rarely seen by us in their habitats due to attenuation.
 When light enters water, its intensity quickly decreases and its color changes.
 So unless you’re in very clear waters light scatters and in the oceans particles diffuse light colors fading to grays.